 Brown Recluse Spiders

 These six-eyed desert spiders have a poisonous bite.
-In the USA, these spiders live in most of the southern regions.
-Their abdomen and legs have a uniform color, with legs longer in proportion to the body.
-On their backs, there is a violin-like mark, which is the reason they are also referred to as violin spiders.
-These insects are known for being able to survive in challenging conditions such as in lack of food and water.
+In the USA, they live in most of the southern regions.
+Their abdomen and legs have a uniform color, with legs that are longer in proportion to the body.
+On their backs, there is a violin-like mark, which is why they are also called violin spiders.
+These insects are known for being able to survive in tough conditions such as a lack of food and water.